ryman1/keeweb-wiki/FAQ.md

 ### Security
 Q: Does it send my data anywhere?
-A: The app never sends your data over network, unless you ask for it explicitly, it's completely offline, all your data is stored locally and never sent by network.
-It doesn't contain and will never contain any statistics collection scripts, analytics, ads and other slow, disturbing and insecure stuff like that.
+A: The app never sends your data over network unless you ask for it explicitly, it's completely offline, all your data is stored locally and never sent by network.
+It doesn't contain and will never contain any statistics collection scripts, analytics, ads, and other slow, disturbing and insecure stuff like that.

-Q: Can other pages in my browser or insecure plugins access my passwords?
+Q: Can other pages in my browser or untrusted plugins access my passwords?
 A: Other pages must have no access to it.
 If you have some strange plugins in your browser installed, they might have access to data on pages, depending on plugin permissions.

 Q: Does it have full protection from trojans or keyloggers?